coronalabs/corona-docs/markdown/tutorial/social/connectREST/index.markdown

 * Following this is typically the category of functionality.
 In this example, all of Twitter's "friends" APIs are grouped under the `/friends` family.

-* Finally, the specific `/list` API will fetch a list of the current user's friends, conveniently formatted in JSON which is easily compatible with Corona (alternatively,&nbsp;some services allow you to request XML data by specifying `.xml` instead of&nbsp;`.json`).
+* Finally, the specific `/list` API will fetch a list of the current user's friends, conveniently formatted in JSON which is easily compatible with CORONA_CORE_PRODUCT (alternatively,&nbsp;some services allow you to request XML data by specifying `.xml` instead of&nbsp;`.json`).

 ## Authentication